jehy/DEADC0DE/README.md

 * `path` application root path.
 If no provided, it will be calculated.
 * `info` some debug info for logging (for example whe you call DEADCODE several times)

-## Analytic script
+## Scripts

+### Requires

+It is a script for statical requires analization.
+It parses all files, beginning from the main one(s), and compares them with files total.

+Parameters:
+* `dir` directory with all code that you want to check
+* `file` root file(s), separated by comma
+* `nodePath` additional node pathes if you need
+* `nodeModules` path to node modules of project being checked
+* `reportDir` where to output report
+* `verbose` write tons of logs to console

+### Analyze
-Package also contains script for analyzing intersection in non used modules from several logs in JSON format.
+It is a  script for analyzing intersection in non used modules from several logs in JSON format.

 You can use this command like